Mississippi Today

 Federal judge weighs whether state absentee vote-counting law should be struck down before November

-GULFPORT — A federal judge on Tuesday appeared undecided over whether he should strike down a Mississippi election law that allows election officials to process mail-in absentee ballots up to five days after an election.
+GULFPORT — A federal judge on Tuesday appeared undecided over whether he should strike down a Mississippi election that allows election to mail-in absentee ballots up to five days after an election.

 The state Libertarian Party, the state and national Republican parties and a county election commissioner are the plaintiffs in the suit.
 They contend the state law runs afoul of federal election statutes because only Congress should set federal election schedules.